A cozy café interior featuring wooden shelves filled with vinyl records, an artistic banner, and a stylish wooden counter with stools.

 Harmoniously fusing English Medieval Revival motifs with Japanese wabi-sabi aesthetics, Banchini’s design celebrates the tactile beauty of natural materials while sidestepping nostalgia in favour of a forward-thinking approach to craft.
 From its low-slung, ten-metre-long oak bar to hand-painted folklore-inspired murals, Goodbye Horses—whimsically named after a moody 1980s synthpop song—offers an invitingly eclectic yet meticulously curated setting that invites guests to slow down and appreciate the finer details, aided by a stellar selection of natural and biodynamic wines and an audiophile-quality sound system.

-Upon entering Goodbye Horses, visitors are met with an immediate sense of tactile immersion.
+Upon entering the space, visitors are met with an immediate sense of tactile immersion.
 The pub’s original brick walls are adorned with limewash and roughcast, while the ceiling is finished in hand-textured cork, lending the space a sense of warmth combined with an acoustic softness.
 Underfoot, a beaten-earth floor of clay, straw, and linseed oil evokes the utilitarian simplicity of early countryside pubs, subtly connecting guests to the building’s history.

 The space's focal point is undoubtedly the ten-metre-long wooden counter.
 Crafted from a single oak tree, the sculptural piece stretches across the room, doubling as a bar, kitchen counter, and communal dining table, its raw edges and visible grain lending the space a quiet monumentality.
 Surrounding this central axis are bespoke stools, light fixtures, and furniture, crafted with an alchemist’s palette of materials: think oak, Japanese hemp fibre paper, Italian hand-cast glass, volcanic stone, and oxidized brass.